ers-stars/dolphot_jwst/docs/source/post-processing/output.rst

   ...

-While the frame-by-frame photometric output can be useful for, e.g., variable star work, for the purpose of generating a photometric catlog, we are only interested in
+While the frame-by-frame photometric output (columns 38 and below, in our example) can be useful for, e.g. variable star work, for the purpose of generating a photometric catlog, we are only interested in the global properties of the source (columns 3-11) and in the combined photometry properties (columns 12-37).